-Although you will be well on your way to recovery when you leave the hospital or skilled nursing facility, arrange to have someone assist you with meals, medication, dressing, etc., at least for the first week or two.
-If you go directly home from the hospital, the SJI care team can arrange for a home health care nurse to visit your home, as needed.
-Be sure to alert the care team if you live alone.
-This may or may not be covered by your insurance.
+Although you will be well on your way to recovery, when you leave the hospital or sub-acute facility, please arrange to have someone assist you with your meals, medication, dressing, etc. at least for the first week or two.
+If you go directly home from the hospital, the joint care team can arrange for a home healthcare nurse to visit your home as needed.
+Be sure to alert the joint care team if you live alone.
 To make the transition to home easier, plan ahead.
-Prior to coming to the hospital, take care of such things as getting prescriptions filled, changing the beds, doing the laundry, washing the floors, arranging for someone to cut the grass, walk the dog, stocking up on groceries, etc. Your main job after surgery is to focus on your recovery, not household tasks.
+Prior to coming to the hospital, take care of such things as getting prescriptions filled, doing the laundry, changing the bed, washing floors, arranging for someone to cut the grass, stock up on groceries, etc. Your job after surgery is to focus on your recovery, not household tasks.

-WILL I NEED PHYSICAL THERAPY WHEN I GO HOME?
+WILL I NEED PHYSICAL THERAPY WHEN I GET HOME?

-Some patients receive physical therapy after they are discharged from the hospital.
-The care team will make arrangements for outpatient physical therapy either per contract through your insurance or by a facility of your choice.
-If you cannot attend physical therapy, an in-home therapist may be arranged.
+Most patients receive physical therapy after they are discharged from the hospital.
+The joint care team will make arrangements for you with our physical therapy department or the physical therapy facility of your choice.
+If you cannot attend physical therapy, an inhome therapist may be arranged.

-The number of physical therapy sessions is based on your individual progress.
-To a large extent, your progress will be determined by how much effort you put into your exercise routines.
-Instructions for your pre- and post-op exercises are included in this book.
+The number of physical therapy sessions will be based on your individual progress.
+To a large extent, your progress will be determined by how much effort you put into your exercise routine.
+Instructions for your pre-op and post-op exercises are included in this book.